District Heating – Community Heating – Heat Sharing Networks™

 Heat Sharing – Community Heating – Heat Networks – Decarbonising Heat

 There is an alternative means of sharing heat using a lower temperature distribution circuit.
 This communal circuit, which is linked to a communal ThermalBank, can be accessed by each member of the group which uses its own heat pump to raise the temperature to the temperature it requires for its own heating and hot water requirements.
-Heat sharing networks™ are also termed "Cold Water Heat Networks", "Low Temperature Heat Networks" or "Ambient Ground Loops", or "Fifth Generation Heat Networks".
+Heat Sharing Networks™ are also termed "Cold Water Heat Networks", "Low Temperature Heat Networks", "Ambient Ground Loops", or "Fifth Generation Heat Networks".

 A heat sharing circuit is cheaper to install than a high temperature circuit because it does not require the same degree of insulation to prevent heat losses to the ground.
 In fact, heat exchange with the ground that the pipes pass through can be beneficial: the ground adjacent to the pipes extends the contact with the ground and the pipes can draw heat from the ground.

-For those buildings with excess heat they can exchange heat with the Heat Sharing Network.
+Those buildings with excess heat can exchange heat with the Heat Sharing Network.
 This is more efficient for them than heat exchanging with hot external air.
 It also raises the temperature of the Heat Sharing Network for the benefit of those whose heat pumps need to extract heat.

 Interseasonal Heat Transfer™ has many advantages for district heating.
 IHT can ensure that building groups have a reliable, independent and sustainable source of Renewable Heating and Renewable Cooling.